Capital One Student Loans: Alternatives to Consider

 PNC Student Loans

-PNC Financial Services Group offers the PNC Solution Undergraduate Loan.
+PNC offers the Solution Undergraduate Loan.
 This loan has variable rates starting at 5.19% and fixed rates starting at 6.03%.
 There are flexible repayment terms of up to 15 years, and a co-signer release is available after making 48 consecutive monthly payments on time.

 Citizens Bank offers private student loans with multi-year approval.
 The Citizens Bank Student Loan is for undergraduate students, and the bank advertises it as an alternative to the Federal Direct PLUS Loan.
 Loan amounts are available from $1,000 to $170,000, depending on the applicant’s education level.